Amarjeet-467/aws-devops-cicd-static-website-deployment/README.md

 ## 📌 Project Summary

  In this project, I developed an **end-to-end CI/CD pipeline** to automate the deployment of a static website using **AWS EC2,GitHub,GitHub Webhooks,Jenkins and Docker**.The source code is stored in a GitHub repository, and whenever I push code,  GitHub Webhooks automatically trigger a Jenkins Freestyle Job.
 Jenkins pulls the latest code and uses a Multi-Configuration Job to deploy it simultaneously on both the Jenkins Master and a JNLP-connected Jenkins Agent running on AWS EC2 instances.
 Docker is used to containerize the application, ensuring consistent deployments.
-This project helped me gain hands-on experience with GitHub, Jenkins,GithHub Webhooks, Docker, AWS EC2, Jenkins Master-Agent architecture, and CI/CD automation.
+This project helped me gain hands-on experience with GitHub, Jenkins,GithHub Webhooks, Docker, AWS EC2, Jenkins Master-Agent architecture, and CI/CD automation while reducing manual deployment efforts by implementing an automated, reliable, and repeatable CI/CD deployment workflow.

 ## 🎯 Project Objectives

 - Automate website deployment using Jenkins.
 - Integrate GitHub with Jenkins using Webhooks.
-- Deploy the same website on multiple servers.
+- Deploy the same website simultaneously on both the Jenkins Master and JNLP connected Agent.
 - Learn CI/CD pipeline implementation.
 - Understand Jenkins Master-Agent architecture.
 - Perform distributed builds using Multi-Configuration Jobs.
+- To reduce manual deployment efforts by creating an automated, reliable, and repeatable deployment workflow.

 ## 🛠️ Technologies Used